ilikescience/mhs11/src/assets/writing/intuition.md

 3. Trust your intuition → your decision is right
 4. Gather data → your decision is right

 There are lots of variables at play, too.
 Gathering data is an additional step, and comes at some cost (&#8203;c), whether it's in real expense or in the cost of delaying your decision.
 And while there's a chance your intuition is right (p<sub>i</sub>), it's worth considering the likelihood that your data leads you to the correct decision (p<sub>d</sub>).
-Finally, the value of the decision (v) is important: it can be almost negligible (what color should our company t-shirts be?) or career-defining (at what price should we set our IPO?).
+Finally, the value of the decision (v) is important: it can be almost negligible (what color should our company T-shirts be?) or career-defining (at what price should we set our IPO?).

 We can put all these variables into an equation: